anjelammcgraw/Finetuning-Mistral-7B-Instruct-v0.2/README.md

 # 🤖 Efficient Fine-Tuning of Open-Source LLMS

 In this repo, we'll be fine-tuning a GPT-style model using peft, transformers, and bitsandbytes.
 We'll task fine-tune Mistral-7B-Instruct-v0.2 using QLoRA/LoRA.
-This project was done during week 3 of AI Makerspace's AI Engineering Bootcamp Cohort 1 (AIE1).

 ### ⚙️The colab link to the code is found and (will also be included in this repo) [here.](https://colab.research.google.com/drive/1528lAqNcDy2K-9rSEBKD_xUGyd5bPRaf?usp=sharing)